-The Wisconsin Badgers logo consists of visually heavy elements, but this does not prevent it from appearing airy, flexible, and flying.
-So, the designers showed the ease with which athletes win competitions and defend the honor of their university.
+The Wisconsin Badgers logo features visually heavy elements, yet it still appears airy, flexible, and flying.
+So, the designers showed how easily athletes win competitions and defend their university’s honor.
 The emblem’s color scheme expresses vivid emotions: a passion for sports and aggression towards competing teams.

 Meaning and History

-The teams are called Wisconsin Badgers because of the nickname of the local miners.
+The teams are called the Wisconsin Badgers because of the nickname of the local miners.
 In the 1820s, their families lived in “dens,” hiding from the cold in tunnels like badgers.
-The life of the members of this state was spent in the mines, which was the reason for this nickname.
+The lives of the members of this state were spent in the mines, which gave rise to this nickname.
 Over time, people were given normal above-ground homes, but the nickname remained.
-The UW had a real badger, a willful and unruly animal for a time.
-He was then replaced by another character – a disguised animator.
+The UW had a real badger, a willful and unruly animal, for a time.
+Another character, a disguised animator, then replaced him.

 What are Wisconsin Badgers?